GibElder/voice_guest_book/README.md

 ## Status

-Project completed and successfully deployed in a production environment during a live event.
+In active development and has not been tested in a real environment.